getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ```

 In case you use [SourceMapDevToolPlugin](https://webpack.js.org/plugins/source-map-dev-tool-plugin) for more fine-grained control of source map generation, leave `noSources` turned off, so Sentry can display proper source code context in event stack traces.

+Additionally, the webpack plugin will automatically set `window.SENTRY_RELEASE`, meaning your `Sentry.init` call will not need to be configured with the `release` key.

 #### TypeScript
 The TypeScript compiler can output source maps.
 Configure the `sourceRoot` property to `/` to strip the build path prefix from generated source code references.
 This allows Sentry to match source files relative to your source root folder: